aerogear/aerogear-unifiedpush-server/README.md

 #### Registration of an installation, for a JavaScript/SimplePush client:

-JavaScript example for registration of a client:
+JavaScript example for performing registration of a client:

 ```javascript
 //Create the UnifiedPush client object: